skukla/vm-from-scratch/HOW-DO-I.md

 9. Save the file
 10. Use the chrome extension and find the single, VM-specific command `SSH into VM` and copy it
 11. Open a terminal window on your mac (`cmd+spacebar`, type `terminal`, press `Enter`)
 12. Paste in the command and press `Enter`.
-You should be ssh'd into the VM at this point
+You should be ssh'd into the VM at this point.  **Note:** Make sure you have followed the pre-requisites for using the Cloud Extension first).
 13. Log in to the Magento Cloud CLI using `cloud-login` (Enter your username and password for Magento cloud at the prompts).
 It will throw an error, but never fear.
 Use the same `cloud-login` command again and repeat the process.
 You should then be logged in.
 14. Run the `upgrade` command